 Remember to check that lights, windows, batteries, air conditioning and radio work correctly, and that all doors open flawlessly.

 Coming to the body of the van, rust is usually the most common issue for older vans.
 Make sure there isn’t too much of it and that it’s been treated with anti-rust product.

 Wheels are to be inspected too, tyres with reduced tread will soon have to be replaced (a new tyre costs about 100$, up to 300-400$ for 4).

 Don’t forget to ask to see emergency tools as the jack, the warning triangle, the spare tyre, etc.

-Something that can make a van’s price increase is the fact whether it is well equipped.
-We are not talking about glasses, pots and kitchen paper, even though you’ll read many ads listing every single item in the van, fork by fork.
+Something that can make a van’s price increase is the fact whether it is well equipped or not.
+We are not talking about glasses, pots and kitchen paper, even though you’ll read many ads listing every single item in the van, fork by fork!